wptrainingteam/general-history-of-wordpress/README.md

 #### 2004

 * In January, 2004, WordPress 1.0 "Davis" is launched, named after famed Jazz Trumpeter Miles Davis.

-All [versions of WordPress](https://codex.wordpress.org/WordPress_Versions) were named after jazz greats because Matt had an affinity for jazz music.
-Version 1.0 was released in January and was named Davis after Jazz musician Miles Davis.
+* Later that year, the popular blogging software [Movable Type](www.movabletype.org) changes its License and Pricing structure, to the dismay of thousands of Bloggers who had relied on its free (as in beer) model.

-In May 2004, the pricing structure of the competing blogging software Movable Type increased significantly, which caused WordPress downloads on [SourceForge](https://sourceforge.net/) to more than double.
-There was an increase from 8,670 in April 2004 to 19,400 in May.
+ * As a result, WordPress downloads more than double, and grows from 8,670 active installations in April, 2004 to 19,400 in May.

-Version 1.2 was launched in May with dramatic changes including internationalization, plug-ins, and hooks.
-[Hooks](https://www.smashingmagazine.com/2011/10/definitive-guide-wordpress-hooks/) and plugins were put in place so developers no longer had to hack the core code to make a change to the way the blog they were building worked.

-A [plugin](https://wordpress.org/plugins/tags/plugin) called "Hello Dolly" started to be packaged with every release of WordPress as a tribute to Louis Armstrong.
-It was about this time that the plugin repository was formed.

-Developer Ryan Boren came on board.
-Ryan not only wrote code, but contributed ideas on how development should take place.

-In July 2004, the wiki was renamed [Codex](https://codex.wordpress.org/).

-While stuck in San Francisco over Christmas Matt wrote the code for bbPress, which became the home the WordPress forums.
-The forums, a place to talk about everything WordPress, had previously run on miniBB, but had outgrown that software.
+> **Facilitator** - Proceed to slide 7

+* WordPress "Mingus" launches with numerous improvements, including:
+ * Hooks and Filters are introduced, providing the extensible framework for Plugins and Themes.
+ * Language internationalization is introduced, contributing to World-Wide adoption.

+> **Facilitator** - Proceed to show the sub-caption

+* A [plugin](https://wordpress.org/plugins/tags/plugin) called "Hello Dolly" is now included in core downloads.
+ * A tribute to Louis Armstrong, but also a demonstration of the power to use hooks and filters to modify WordPress.

+ > *Facilitator Talking Points - It's difficult to overstate how important these changes to WordPress are in its history.
+Hooks and Filters formed the basis of the WordPress API, inviting developers to extend WordPress in ways that the authors could scarcely imagine; and built-in internationalization attracted those developers from every corner of the World.
+The core values of devotion to Free Open Source Software (FLOSS), compatibility and accessibility, and standards remain, to this day, the driving principles of the project.*

+* In late December, 2004, Mullenweg is stuck in San Francisco, California, over the Christmas Holiday.
+* During this downtime, he writes the orignal source for bbPress.
+ * This becomes the infrastructure for the [WordPress Support Forums](https://wordpress.org/support/).

 #### 2005